Kubernetes Policy Comparison: OPA/Gatekeeper vs Kyverno

-- Generation and syncing ability is unique and allows new use cases
+- Generation, syncing, cleanup, and other abilities are unique and allow new use cases

 - Quick time to value and high degree of flexibility

 - Highly complex policy may not be possible since no programming language is exposed, or may require external processing

 - Young, still largely unproven due to lower establishment